- Members of the Yarang Women’s Movement in Brazil have collected 3.2 tons of seeds over the past decade.

 In the wake of the COVID-19 pandemic, the Xingu Seed Network has paused its field activities so the indigenous people can stay in their villages and avoid contact with people in surrounding cities.
 However, the women are still collecting seeds to sell in the future.

 Collecting and selling the seeds has netted women in the Yarang Women’s Movement about $20,000 in direct income over the past decade, but the women don’t do this simply for the money.
 Though the Xingu River Basin is located outside the Xingu Indigenous Territory, the river runs through the villages where the women live, and deforestation has a direct impact on their lives.

 “The purpose of the Yarang Movement is to reforest the riparian forests of the Xingu River Basin and recover forest resources important to them by improving water and soil quality, protecting the river from silting, bringing more fruit to fish and animals, and fighting against climate change,” said Dannyel Sá, the socio-environmental adviser of the Xingu Seed Network.

-While the Xingu Seed Network has helped local reforestation efforts immensely, the challenge is daunting: Approximately 150 million hectares (370 million acres) of riverside — an area the size of Alaska —, and a million hectares (2.5 million acres) of land have been deforested in the Xingu River Basin in the past decade.
+While the Xingu Seed Network has helped local reforestation efforts immensely, the challenge is daunting: Approximately 1 million hectares (2.5 million acres) of land have been deforested in the Xingu River Basin in the past decade.